jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 [^bypass]: Usually there is a way for users to bypass the sequencer and force a TX / group of txes via the L1 directly.
 [^multipleblocks]: If there are multiple valid blocks for this round, they have a rule that they can execute independently to pick one.
 [^subnet]: subset of validators with one or more common property
+[^solana]: The Solana Sealevel VM is also is also heavily optimized to make us of GPUs and multi-core processing to execute blocks quickly.
+Network propagation of packets is also similarly optimized.
+These techniques could arguably used in other blockchains as well, but they will come at the expense of inclusivity
+[^tpscompare]: You can see the alleged TPS of various chains [here](https://alephzero.org/blog/what-is-the-fastest-blockchain-and-why-analysis-of-43-blockchains/).